Can an employee take unpaid leave?

 In some cases, such as the occasional dentist visit, these may be at the discretion of an individual manager.
 In other situations, such as time off to study, broader business approval may be necessary.

-However, relying on a piecemeal approach to unpaid leave can result in disparities across your SME.
+Ultimately, relying on a piecemeal approach to unpaid leave can result in disparities across the business.
 What if one manager agrees to let their team pop to the dentist without any formalities, while another manager logs the same type of appointment as unpaid leave?

-The effect of unpaid leave on business culture
+The effect of unpaid leave on your business

-Instead of relying on unpaid leave, developing a flexible working policy can allow employees to balance their healthcare or caring commitments without taking unpaid time off work.
-This in turn can contribute towards a more productive and inclusive workforce.
+This allows employees to balance their healthcare or caring commitments without taking unpaid time off work.
+This, in turn, can contribute towards a more productive and inclusive workforce.

 Whether working from home or working more flexible hours, a flexible approach to working can reduce the need for unpaid leave, helping improve employee financial wellbeing and support a positive company culture.